na-na-hi/renget/archive/smgenlorePh2P2.md

 -> ![Court of Midnight](https://files.catbox.moe/tipp15.jpg) <-

    Immediately we follow Morgana through the portal, straight into the upper reaches of Tiamat's Ziggurat.
    While it wasn't present in the Conquest remodel, Tiamat has fully covered over all the windows with thick vines and thorns, so she doesn't have to look at the *huge, bellowing* thunderstorm outside - so the inside is now nearly pitch black darkness.
 Tiamat immediately is aware of Morgana and stalks her down; Morgana pledges herself in return for a unnamed favor.
-Tiamat finds this both hilarious and insulting that Morgana seeks to bargain (when all of Tiamat's other allies came free), but Morgana grovels a bit and gets to keep her life.
+Tiamat finds this both hilarious and insulting that Morgana (a mortal) seeks to bargain (when all of Tiamat's other allies came free), but Morgana grovels a bit and gets to keep her life.

    After a back and forth that Tiamat ain't afraid of no Gilgamesh (thus Arthur), Tiamat ~~cracks open a Monster Energy, sighs contentedly and puts on some nu-age boomercore tunes~~ declares that she's already got a contingency plan that she was just about to put into action, that she should have done a long time ago....*now she's back operating at full power again...*...!.....